cgroza/GraffiTE/README.md

 - `--out`: if you would like to change the default output directory (`out/`).
 - `--genotype`: true or false.
 Use this if you would like to discover polymorphisms in assemblies but you would like to skip genotyping polymorphisms from reads.
 - `--tsd_win`: the length (in bp) of flanking region (5' and 3' ends) for Target Site Duplication (TSD) search.
 Default 30bp.
 By default, 30bp upstream and downstream each variant will be added to search for TSD. (see also [TSD section](#tsd-module))
 - `--cores`: global CPU parameter.
 Will apply the chosen integer to all multi-threaded processes.
+See [here](#changing-the-number-of-cpus-and-memory-required-by-each-step) for more customization.
-- `--vcf`: a *fully phased* VCF file.
+- `--vcf`: a [*fully phased*](https://github.com/eblerjana/pangenie#input-variants) VCF file.
 Use this if you already have a *phased* VCF file that was produced by GraffiTE, or from a difference source and would like to use the graph genotyping step.
-Note that TE annotation won't be performed on this file (we will work on adding this feature), and only genotyping with Pangenie will be performed.
+Note that TE annotation won't be performed on this file (we will work on adding this feature), and only genotyping with `Pangenie` will be performed.
-- `--mammal`: Apply mammal-specific annotation filters. (i) will search for LINE1 5' inversion (due to Twin Priming or similar mechanisms).
-Will call 5' inversion if (and only if) the variant has two RepeatMasker hits on the same L1 model (for example L1HS, L1HS) with the same hit ID, and a `C,+` strand pattern. (see [Mammal filter section](#mammalian-filters---mammal) for more details)
+- `--mammal`: Apply mammal-specific annotation filters (see [Mammal filter section](#mammalian-filters---mammal) for more details).
+   - (i) will search for LINE1 5' inversion (due to Twin Priming or similar mechanisms).
+Will call 5' inversion if (and only if) the variant has two RepeatMasker hits on the same L1 model (for example L1HS, L1HS) with the same hit ID, and a `C,+` strand pattern.
+   - (ii) will search for VNTR polymorphism between orthologous SVA elements.

 #### Process-specific parameters